 Quills scratched over parchment as the class resigned themselves to taking notes.
 Harry flicked a little further through the textbook to the banishing charm.
 Hermione opened her book to the same page.

-Harry smiled.
-I’m still doing well, then.
-He skipped the history of the charm and scanned the paragraphs on its specific theory.
+Harry smiled and skipped the history of the charm, scanning the paragraphs on its specific theory.
 Summoning, but in reverse.
 Let’s give it a try.

 He whispered the incantation and aimed it at the ink pot of Zacharias Smith, a rather pretentious Hufflepuff.
 A soft ripple of air crossed the class, fading out before it reached his target.
 Harry tried again.
 The pot slid across the desk, spilling ink across Zacharias’ notes.

-Harry returned his wand to his sleeve as the Hufflepuff student look glared around the room.
-Apart from the essays, I should do pretty well this year.
+Harry returned his wand to his sleeve as the Hufflepuff student glared around the room.
+Apart from the essays, I should do pretty well this year at Charms.

 ‘Sir!
 Sir!’
 Zacharias waved parchment spattered with poisonous green ink in the direction of Professor Flitwick.
 ‘Someone ruined my work, sir!’